 Customize the site-wide footer with blocks to help visitors get the answers they need.

-- Style the footer and its links with the Footer and Footer: Content Color sections.
+- Style the footer and its links with the Footer and Footer: content color sections of site styles.

-- Set the background color with Background Color in Footer.
+- Set the background color with the Background color tweak under Footer.

 - The footer follows the content inset.